 Day - 4

-Location: Oaxaca - Farewell Mexico City at approximately 8 am and head south to Puebla.
-The drive takes about 3 hours, depending on local traffic, and your leader will take you on a walk around town on arrival.
-Puebla has retained its colonial heritage despite rapid growth and development, and you’ll visit Calle de los Dulces (Candy street) and El Parian (handicraft market), as well as the impressive Rosary Chapel and Town Hall Palace.
-Continue the journey south to Oaxaca (5 hrs drive), a city renowned for its cuisine, vibrant art scene and traditional Mexican handicrafts.
+Location: Oaxaca - At approximately 8am you'll farewell Mexico City and head south to Puebla.
+The drive takes about 3 hours depending on local traffic.
+Once in Puebla, your leader will take you on a walk around this town which has retained its colonial heritage despite rapid growth and development.
+The walk will include a visit to the Calle de los Dulces (Candy street), El Parian (handycraft market) as well as a couple of colonial buildings that remain a testament to Puebla's proud history, such as the Town Hall Palace and the Rosary Chapel.

 Day - 5